CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Related Works

-\paragraph{Data Augmentation.} Data augmentation aims at generating new examples from existing data to expand the size and diversity of a training set without requiring costly data annotations~\cite{DBLP:conf/acl/ZuoC000PC20}.
-Various methods have been proposed to augment textual data, including those using random perturbation~\cite{DBLP:conf/emnlp/WeiZ19}, text embeddings~\cite{DBLP:conf/emnlp/WangY15}, lexical semantics~\cite{DBLP:conf/conll/NiuB18}, back translation~\cite{DBLP:conf/acl/SennrichHB16}, and large language models~\cite{DBLP:conf/naacl/WestBHHJBLWC22} for constructing CSKBs.
-Nevertheless, text-perturbation-based augmentations do not provide new knowledge to CSKBs, and knowledge mining from large language models suffers from high typicality (e.g., favoring simple commonsense while filtering out informative yet rare commonsense) and low density, still making the negative sampling subject to false negatives~\cite{DBLP:conf/aaai/MalaviyaBBC20}.
+\paragraph{Data Augmentation.} Data augmentation aims at generating new examples from existing data to expand the size and diversity of a training set without requiring costly data annotations~\cite{DBLP:conf/emnlp/WeiZ19}.
+Various methods have been proposed to augment textual data, including those using random perturbation~\cite{DBLP:conf/emnlp/WeiZ19}, text embeddings~\cite{DBLP:conf/emnlp/WangY15}, lexical semantics~\cite{DBLP:conf/conll/NiuB18}, back translation~\cite{DBLP:conf/acl/SennrichHB16}, and large language models~\cite{DBLP:conf/naacl/WestBHHJBLWC22,DBLP:conf/eacl/IsmayilzadaB23,DBLP:conf/acl/GaoBOBKWMB23} for CSKB construction.
+Nevertheless, text-perturbation-based augmentations do not provide new knowledge to CSKBs, and knowledge mining from large language models suffers from high typicality (e.g., favoring simple commonsense over informative yet rare commonsense) and low density, still making negative sampling subject to false negatives~\cite{DBLP:conf/aaai/MalaviyaBBC20}.